-Talking from a part time forex trading point of view, traders must develop a plan or a system which they can devote time to completely when they are not occupied by their other commitments.
+Talking from a part-time forex trading point of view, traders must develop a plan or a system in which they can devote time completely when they are not occupied by their other commitments.

 Forex trading has many types – scalping, day trading, swing trading, positional trading.
 There are many strategies developed based on each of these types.

 Traders that are looking to trade the forex market part-time must explore each strategy of each type and then decide for themselves as to which trading plan will best suit their schedule.
 Some strategies will require constant monitoring, while some will require lesser monitoring.
 It is all about finding the right thing for oneself.

 We have already mentioned that trading requires traders to be at their best or else their trading experience will take a hit.
 The right mindset will make everything right.